Empowered Community

 COMMUNITY HEALTH WORKERS:

 being the centralized location.
-Therefore, a total of 25 Community Health Workers were trained in El Ojochal, reaching 16 different communities, and over 2,500 people.
+Therefore, 25 Community Health Workers were trained in El Ojochal, reaching 16 different communities, and over 2,500 people.

 The Community Health Workers help to provide basic medical attention in the absence of a health center.
-Additionally, medical supplies that we are able to give to the Community Health Workers can help fill the need for medical supplies that the government is not able to provide.
+Additionally, medical supplies that we can give to the Community Health Workers can help fill the need for medical supplies that the government is not able to provide.
 The most common health problems in El Ojochal are intestinal parasites, respiratory infections, and malnutrition.
-Community Health Workers in El Ojochal help to treat and prevent these illnesses, and address other health topics such as first aid, caring for pregnancies, and first response in emergency situations.
+Community Health Workers in El Ojochal help to treat and prevent these illnesses, and address other health topics such as first aid, caring for pregnancies, and first response in emergencies.

 BRIGADE INFORMATION: